secretstartups/handbook/development/secure/static-analysis/index.html.md

 - Draft planning issue created
   - Single DRI assigned for each prioritized theme.
   - DRI works with Engineering Manager and Staff Engineer to discern the following:
-    - Do you understand hte business capabilities requested?
+    - Do you understand the business capabilities requested?
       - Are they clearly articulated in the issue description?
       - Do you agree with them?
         - If not, what's missing?